amygdala/tensorflow-workshop/workshop_sections/mnist_series/mnist_cnn_custom_estimator/README.md

 But with more complex models, and the harder dataset, it's getting harder to train locally in a reasonable time period (at least on CPUs).

-## Exercise

-Try adding code to [cnn_mnist.ipynb](cnn_mnist.ipynb) to run model predictions and display the results.
-The solution is [here](cnn_mnist_solution.ipynb) (as well as in some of the other notebooks and scripts) if you need it.

-## Distributed training with Estimator models: using Cloud ML Engine
+## Optional: Distributed training with Estimator models: using Cloud ML Engine

 [Note: This section and the GCP setup is not an official part of this workshop, though you might [want to play around with this stuff later on your own.]